zlockewtg/RLinf/docs/source-en/rst_source/faq.rst

 2. If you do not have this file, it means your NVIDIA driver is not properly installed with the graphics capability.
 You can try the following solutions:

    * Reinstall the NVIDIA driver with the correct options to enable graphics capabilities.
-There are several options that disable the graphics driver during and after installation of the NVIDIA driver like modeset and module parameters.
-So if you are not sure, follow the NVIDIA's documentation https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html#id29 to install the **Desktop version** of driver, **not Compute-Only version**.
+There are several options when installing the NVIDIA driver that disable the graphics driver.
+Therefore, you need to try installing NVIDIA's graphics driver.
+On Ubuntu, this can be done with the command ``apt install libnvidia-gl-<driver-version>``, see NVIDIA's documentation at https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/ubuntu.html#compute-only-headless-and-desktop-only-no-compute-installation for details.

    * Use **osmesa** for rendering, change the `MUJOCO_GL` and `PYOPENGL_PLATFORM` environment variables in our running script to "osmesa" for this.
 However, this may cause the rollout process to be 10x slower than EGL as it uses CPU for rendering.